lmas/thesis/thesis.typ

 // REFS:
 // Big Data Challenges and Opportunities in the Hype of Industry 4.0

-As _Khan et al._ notes @khan, sensors and PLCs are becoming the largest group of devices that generates the most data.
+As _Khan et al._ notes @khan, sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
 And as the industries scales up their sensor networks there's an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.